 Immunization Law For state Homeschoolers

-The state of Nebraska requires students who are not homeschooling for religious reasons to receive vaccinations.
+The state of Nebraska requires students who are not homeschooling for religious reasons to receive vaccinations or submit a waiver.
 You must keep records of your child’s immunizations although you will not be required to show them to anyone.

 The state of Nebraska does not require students who are homeschooling for religious reasons to receive vaccinations.